-The Project team qualitatively assessed conditions along the same five primary travel routes that were identified in the 2019 Active Transportation Technical Report based upon route directness, intersection quality, ramp terminal avoidance, separation from motor vehicle traffic, grades, and bicycle delay3.
+The Project team qualitatively assessed conditions along the same five primary travel routes2 that were identified in the 2019 Active Transportation Technical Report based upon route directness, intersection quality, ramp terminal avoidance, separation from motor vehicle traffic, grades, and bicycle delay3.
 Differences in design would slightly alter some travel routes, but overall, pedestrians and cyclists under the Revised Build Alternative would utilize the same corridors as the No-Build Alternative as evaluated in the 2019 Active Transportation Technical Report.
-Under the Revised Build Alternative, pedestrians and cyclists would utilize the updated biking facilities along NE Weidler Street and NE Broadway instead of the planned Clackamas Bicycle and Pedestrian Bridge (used in the Build Alternative) along the following east-west routes:
+Under the Revised Build Alternative, pedestrians and cyclists would utilize the Clackamas Crossing used in the Build Alternative along the following east-west routes:

-- Broadway Bridge to/from Lloyd District - Broadway Bridge to/from Broadway/Weidler corridor immediately east of I-5 interchange
+- Broadway Bridge to/ from Lloyd District - Broadway Bridge to/ from Broadway/ Weidler corridor immediately east of I-5 interchange - Steel Bridge/ Eastbank Esplanade to/ from Broadway/ Weidler corridor immediately east of I-5 interchange